RedisInsight/RedisInsight-reverse-proxy/README.md

 ```

 #### Note
-If you are facing "Operation not permitted" on Macos.
+If you are facing "Operation not permitted" on MacOs.
 Follow the steps mentioned here: https://stackoverflow.com/questions/58482352/operation-not-permitted-from-docker-container-logged-as-root

 ## NGINX LDAP/AD

-The nginx ldap auth configuration is stored in `nginx-ldap` folder.
+The NGINX LDAP auth configuration is stored in the `nginx-ldap` folder.

 ### Steps (from project root)